g0v/goban/README.md

 # CC0 1.0 Universal
-To the extent possible under law, Bestian Tang has waived all copyright and related or neighboring rights to hackfoldr.
+To the extent possible under law, Bestian Tang has waived all copyright and related or neighboring rights to goban.

 This work is published from Taiwan.